 There's not much we know for sure about the content of the show, but there are going to be Spartans, with Master Chief taking his proper place as a central character.
 Cortana's along for the ride.
 And if we had to bet on it: There's probably going to be a Halo ring, too.

-The 10 episode TV series is early in production, but the latest casting news gives us some clues as to the characters we'll be seeing when the show arrives (likely in 2020).
+The nine episode TV series is early in production.
+The most recent casting news gave us some clues as to the characters we'll be seeing when the show arrives in 2021.

 Here’s everything we know about Showtime’s Halo TV series so far.

 The latest news says the Halo TV series will begin production in Budapest "later this year," so fall or winter 2019.
 Unfortunately, we won't be seeing it on our televisions as soon as we hoped.
 Showtime hasn't given a date for the series yet, but has said it's coming in the first quarter of 2021.
 That will likely give the series a long stretch of post-production, which is probably necessary for a show as effects-heavy as this one likely will be.

 Is Master Chief in the Halo TV series?